 The biological agent medications used for psoriasis are also used for other severe health problems.
 Registered indications in New Zealand in January 2018 are shown below.

-Evidence strongly suggests that psoriasis is a disorder of the immune system.
-This basically means that an individual's immune system starts reacting against his or her own tissue.
-In this particular instance, abnormally large numbers of T cells (a type of white blood cell) trigger the release of cytokines (chemicals in the body's immune system) that can cause inflammation, redness, itching and flaky skin patches characteristic of psoriasis.
+Psoriasis is a disorder of the immune system.
+In psoriasis, abnormally large numbers of T cells trigger the release of cytokines that cause inflammation, redness, itching and flaky skin patches.

 Biological agents work by interfering with specific components of the autoimmune response.
 Unlike general immunosuppressants that suppress the entire immune system, biological agents can fight more selectively and target only those chemicals involved in causing psoriasis.

 Etanercept, infliximab and adalimumab belong to the class of biological medicines called tumour necrosis factor-alpha (TNFα) blockers.
 These work by blocking the activity of TNFα, the primary cytokine involved in psoriasis.
 Ustekinumab targets interleukin-12 (IL-12) and IL-23.
+Guselkumab and tildrakizumab target IL 23.
 Secukinumb, ixekinumab and brodalumab target IL-17.

 All these biological medicines are given at defined intervals.
 The interval between doses is dependent on each individual biological medicine.
 Etanercept, alefacept and efalizumab are usually once weekly, and adalimumab is every two weeks by self-administered subcutaneous injection.
 Infliximab is given by intravenous infusion at a hospital or clinic, 3 times over a period of 6 weeks and then every 8 weeks.